mako-framework/docs/07_packages/01_packages.md

 Registering [package](:base_url:/docs/:version:/command-line:custom-commands) commands is done using the ```$commands``` property in your package class.

 	protected $commands =
 	[
 		'acme-foo::command' => 'acme\foo\commands\Command',
 	];

-> It is good practice to prefix the command with your package prefix to avoid naming collisions with other commands.
+> It is considered good practice to prefix the command with your package prefix to avoid naming collisions with other commands.

 --------------------------------------------------------